 - Select View > Show Layout to display a box at the top and bottom of the page.
 This is where the header and footer are displayed. - 2.
-Enter text for the header and footer as you would enter any other text. - Use the Insert menu to add one of the following formatted text fields which are updated automatically by Pages as you make changes: - Page Numbers: updated as you add and delete pages. - Date and Time: to choose a different date and time format, control-click or right-click on the date and time and choose Edit Date & Time, then choose a different format using the pulldown menu.
+Enter text for the header and footer as you would enter any other text. - Use the Insert menu to add one of the following formatted text fields which are updated automatically by Pages as you make changes: - Auto Page Numbers: use the options in the popup window to choose the position of the page number (Header or Footer), the alignment, and the Format.
+You can set the page numbers to display in the entire document or only in the current section.

+- Page Number: inserts the current page number.
+To change the format, controlclick on the page number and choose a different format. - Page Count: inserts the total number of pages. - Date and Time: to choose a different date and time format, control-click or right-click on the date and time and choose Edit Date & Time, then choose a different format using the pulldown menu.
 To always display the current date and time, check the box next to "Automatically update on open."
+When you're done click anywhere in your document to close the popup window. - File name: inserts the file name of the document.